1.5 – 2 Hours/Area

 Liposuction Surgical Methods

-Depending on your skin condition and the targeted areas for contouring, the surgeons may recommend one of the below mentioned methods for your liposuction procedure.
+Depending on your skin condition and the targeted areas for contouring, the surgeons may recommend one of the below mentioned methods for your liposuction cost and procedure.

 The advantage about water jet liposuction is that it is safer compared to other options.
 In this procedure, small water molecules are used to break down fat which is then removed gently so as to reduce any possible damage to the blood vessels or nerves.